 Christ Wesleyan Church is the perfect place to do your residency!
 We’re in a rural environment in Central Pennsylvania, yet situated in the middle of everything (three hours from Philadelphia, D.C., New York City, and Pittsburgh).
 Our leadership team has longevity.
-Our Lead Pastor has been here his entire ministry – 34 years!
-Our Youth Pastor has been with us for 10 years!
+Our Lead Pastor has been here his entire ministry – 35 years!
+Our previous Youth Pastor, Pastor Branden, was with us for 11 years!
 Our healthy, mission-focused congregation is the ideal place to begin your ministry.

 Meet Our Lead Pastor

-– Jared Dimmick, Youth Assistant Director at Christ Wesleyan Church
+– Mia Harrington, Youth Director at Christ Wesleyan Church (Milton Campus)

 – Luke Wilson, Youth Pastor at New Hope Wesleyan Church